saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 ## 📊 H. Store Profitability Matrix (Revenue vs Margin)

 ### ❓ Business Question
-**How do stores balance revenue scale and margin, and which ones are true “stars” vs candidates for restructuring?**
+**How do stores cluster by revenue and margin, and what does this imply at a country level about store network health?**

 ---